 College President Jonathan L. Snyder formed a disciplinary committee to investigate the matter.
 Three members of the band were identified as defectors, who refused to perform for the semi-centennial celebration.
 It was made clear to the band that all members should be present and participatory, however those three students did not participate.
 All three were suspended for one term, with just two of them returning to school subsequently.
 The band’s strike is said to have delayed the parade, but it went on as planned with the remaining band members leading the processional down Michigan Avenue from the State Capitol to East Lansing.

 The College’s semi-centennial marked the first time the band played before a President of the United States.
-President Theodore Roosevelt came to campus to give a commencement speech and commemorate the fiftieth anniversary of the school’s founding as the pioneer land grant college.
+President Theodore Roosevelt came to campus to give a commencement address and commemorate the fiftieth anniversary of the school’s founding as the pioneer land grant college.
 President Roosevelt also handed out the diplomas to the Class of 1907.

 Close Beside The Winding Cedar

 “Close Beside The Winding Cedar” was adopted as the Alma Mater of Michigan Agricultural college in 1907.
 The school song is set to the melody of “Annie Lisle.”
 It is most famously used as Cornell University’s Alma Mater, “Far Above Cayuga’s Waters.”
 At the time, the melody was used by more than a dozen colleges across the nation.

 MAC’s version has original lyrics by A.M.
 Brown.
 Some of the lyrics changed in 1925 to reflect the change from MAC to MSC and the related rhyme scheme.
 “Close Beside The Winding Cedar” remained as the school’s Alma Mater until 1949 when it was replaced by “MSC Shadows.”